khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

   'Courier New', 'andale mono', 'lucida console', monospace;
 ```

+## Font size

+The [UI type scale](product-foundations/type-scales#ui-type-scale) includes 12px (0.75rem) as the smallest size option across all of the type scales.
+Legibility is impacted more at smaller sizes as system font, browser rendering, screen resolution, type styles, and other factors influence the presentation of text.
+Therefore, use small text in limited capacity for short meta-like copy and actions.

+View the [type scales](product-foundations/type-scales) page for additional details about body and heading font sizes.

 ## Font weight

 GitLab uses two font weights within the application: normal and bold.
 A bold font weight can be used to emphasize specific UI elements, such as a title or input label.